 According to the Borzoi Club of America, Borzoi is normally a very healthy dog.
 However, because of their large size, they can have some common health issues to breeds of similar types.

 - Degenerative Myelopathy

-Feed your Russian wolfhound a raw or homemade diet, you should be able to choose a good commercial dog food for your puppy or dog.
-Good foods for Borzoi should also have omega fatty acids (3 and 6), glucosamine and chondroitin, prebiotics, probiotics, antioxidants, along with vitamins and minerals.
+Feed your Russian wolfhound a raw or homemade diet; you should be able to choose a good commercial dog food for your puppy or dog.
+Good foods for Borzoi should also have omega fatty acids (3 and 6), glucosamine and chondroitin, prebiotics, probiotics, antioxidants, along vitamins and minerals.

 Russian wolfhound will do fine in an apartment.
-They are relatively inactive indoors and are calm it may escape notice, but out they want lots of room to walk and run they will do best with an average-sized yard.
+The dogs are relatively inactive indoors and are calm.
+It may escape notice, but out they want lots of room to walk and run, they will do best with an average-sized yard.